 - 29.4.1 Mediation may help two or more parties reach a mutually acceptable resolution to a grievance.
-If following initial discussion with relevant parties the Line Manager considers that mediation has a reasonable prospect of being effective, they will take steps to arrange this through the relevant HR Manager. - 29.4.2 The mediation process will be confidential and facilitated by an impartial, independent and appropriately trained internal or external mediator.
+If following initial discussion with relevant parties the Line Manager considers that mediation has a reasonable prospect of being effective, they will take steps to arrange this through the relevant Senior Business Partner People and Culture. - 29.4.2 The mediation process will be confidential and facilitated by an impartial, independent mediator.
 The outcome of the mediation process will be communicated to the relevant parties. - 29.4.3 The mediator's role is not to support or gather evidence in favour of either party but to deal even-handedly with both parties.
 The mediator may suggest options, proposals and solutions for consideration by the relevant parties.